They're Focused on Our Fisheries

-Our Wicked Fish is not the only organization striving to revitalize New England's fishing industry.
+Our Wicked Fish is not the only organization striving to revitalize New England's fishing industry and reconnect consumers with their local seafood options.
 While we take an educational approach, there are other organizations who are tirelessly working within policy, market development, economics, and research.
-All of these organizations operate with vigor to ensure our fishermen's trade and skills sustain through this period of rapid industrialization.
+All of these organizations operate with vigor to ensure our fishermens’ livelihoods sustain through this period of rapid industrialization and climate change.
 Show your support and encourage these organizations by eating locally caught seafood!

 Not sure what "local seafood" really means?
 See our fish in season page to learn!

 Eating with the Ecosystem

 Eating with the Ecosystem's mission is to promote a place based approach to sustaining New England's wild seafood through healthy habitats, flourishing food webs, and short, adaptive supply chains.
 They work with members of all parts of our seafood supply chains and bridge the gap between ecosystem scientists and food systems thinkers to integrate a place-based approach to sustaining wild New England seafood.
 Their new cookbook, Simmering the Sea: Diversifying Cookery to Sustain Our Fisheries, is now available!